jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``thumbWidth/thumbHeight``: Defines the width and height for the entries in the left panel (6.5.4 and later).

+* ``sidebarWidth``: Specifies the initial width of the sidebar.

+* ``sidebarTitles``: Specifies if titles in the sidebar should be visible.
+Default is false.

+* ``sidebarTitleSize``: Specifies the font size in pt for titles in the sidebar.
+Default is 8.

 * ``zoomWheel``: Specifies if the mouse wheel is used for zoom without any modifiers (15.0.6 and later).

 * ``zoomFactor``: Defines the zoom factor for mouse wheel and trackpad zoom.
 Default is 1.2 (14.7.0 and later).